StevensND/switch-port-mods/The Legend of Zelda Tears of the Kingdom/[0100F2C0115B6000]/1.2.1/Optimizations/readme.md

 That's all.
 I think this is all you'll need to know about setup Yuzu, settings, mods and possible optimizations.

 Remember that ff you want to support this work and keep a track of my mods + updates, here's my main [Github Mods Link](https://github.com/StevensND/switch-port-mods) and [my Ko-Fi](https://ko-fi.com/stevenss) as well as the rest of my [social media](https://linktr.ee/stevenssv2)

+I hope this guide has been useful to you and that you will support it.